-Knowing how the regex engine works will enable you to craft better regexes more easily.
-It will help you understand quickly why a particular regex does not do what you initially expected.
-This will save you lots of guesswork and head scratching when you need to write more complex regexes.
+Knowing how the regex engine works enables you to craft better regexes more easily.
+It helps you understand quickly why a particular regex does not do what you initially expected.
+This saves you lots of guesswork and head scratching when you need to write more complex regexes.

-In this tutorial, after introducing a new regex token, I will explain step by step how the regex engine actually processes that token.
+After introducing a new regex token, this tutorial explains step by step how the regex engine actually processes that token.
 This inside look may seem a bit long-winded at certain times.
-But understanding how the regex engine works will enable you to use its full power and help you avoid common mistakes.
+But understanding how the regex engine works enables you to use its full power and help you avoid common mistakes.

-This is a very important point to understand: a regex-directed engine will always return the leftmost match, even if a "better" match could be found later.
-When applying a regex to a string, the engine will start at the first character of the string.
-It will try all possible permutations of the regular expression at the first character.
-Only if all possibilities have been tried and found to fail, will the engine continue with the second character in the text.
-Again, it will try all possible permutations of the regex, in exactly the same order.
-The result is that the regex-directed engine will return the leftmost match.
+This is a very important point to understand: a regex engine always returns the leftmost match, even if a "better" match could be found later.
+When applying a regex to a string, the engine start at the first character of the string.
+It tries all possible permutations of the regular expression at the first character.
+Only if all possibilities have been tried and found to fail, does the engine continue with the second character in the text.
+Again, it tries all possible permutations of the regex, in exactly the same order.
+The result is that the regex engine returns the leftmost match.

 In this first example of the engine's internals, our regex engine simply appears to work like a regular text search routine.
-A text-directed engine would have returned the same result too.
 However, it is important that you can follow the steps the engine takes in your mind.
-In following examples, the way the engine works will have a profound impact on the matches it will find.
+In following examples, the way the engine works has a profound impact on the matches it finds.
 Some of the results may be surprising.
 But they are always logical and predetermined, once you know how the engine works.

 Did this website just save you a trip to the bookstore?
 Please make a donation to support this site, and you'll get a lifetime of advertisement-free access to this site!